VrushankPatel/Maxine/README.md

             * **Lightning-Fast Performance Mode**: High performance mode now skips response time recording and active connection tracking for maximum throughput under heavy load.
             * **gRPC Support**: Added gRPC endpoint for service discovery at port 50051 (configurable via GRPC_PORT), enabled with GRPC_ENABLED=true.
             * **Batch Discovery**: Added `/api/maxine/serviceops/discover/batch` endpoint to discover multiple services in a single request, improving performance for clients needing multiple service addresses.
                * **Envoy Configuration Generation**: Added `/api/maxine/serviceops/envoy/config` endpoint to generate Envoy proxy configuration for all registered services, enabling seamless integration with service mesh architectures.
                * **OpenTelemetry Tracing**: Added support for distributed tracing using OpenTelemetry with Jaeger exporter for better observability in microservices architectures.
 Enable with `TRACING_ENABLED=true` and configure `JAEGER_ENDPOINT`.
                * **Backup and Restore**: Added `/api/maxine/serviceops/backup` endpoint to export the entire registry state as JSON, and `/api/maxine/serviceops/restore` to import and restore from a backup.
 Useful for disaster recovery and migration.
 CLI commands `backup` and `restore` are also available.
+               * **etcd Persistence**: Added etcd support for distributed key-value storage of the registry, providing high availability and consistency.
+Enable with `ETCD_ENABLED=true` and configure `ETCD_HOST` and `ETCD_PORT`.
+               * **Kafka Event Streaming**: Added Kafka integration for real-time event streaming of registry changes (register, deregister, health updates).
+Enable with `KAFKA_ENABLED=true` and configure `KAFKA_BROKERS`.
+               * **Performance Optimizations**: Reduced default health check concurrency from 2000 to 500 to prevent overload, enabled HTTP/2 by default for improved performance over HTTP/1.1.

 ## Setup for development